ImmediateMurderProfessionals/ImmediateMurderProfessionals/README.md

 Days until we get our first convicted felon president: 64

-Days until I become old enough to have sex in Denmark: 132
+Days until I become old enough to have sex in Poland: 132

-Days until I become old enough to drive: 497
+Days until I become old enough to have sex in Massachusetts: 497

-Days until I turn 17: 862
+Days until I become old enough to have sex in New York: 862

-Days until I become an adult: 1228
+Days until I become old enough to have sex in California: 1228

 Days until I graduate high school: 1294